Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 The Angle of Attack Indicator dials register AoA values from 0 to 30 units, with indications for weight-relative optimum altitude cruise (7.9 units), approach (19.2 units), and stall (30 units).

-The AoA Indexer only works when the gear is in the down position.
+> 💡 The AoA Indexers are lit even with the gear up.

 AoA units do not directly translate to degrees, one unit of AoA is the same as roughly 0.95 degrees and the measured AoA is also offset